 To run an agent in a session, you must specify a session ID when you run the agent and the agent must be configured to support sessions.
-To configure an agent to support sessions, use the agent option Support Sessions in the Sessions section on the Advanced options tab.
+To configure an agent to support sessions, set the agent option Support Sessions to Multiple Sessions in the Sessions section on the Advanced options tab.

 A session ID can be specified when running an agent via the Agent API or the Agent Proxy.
 You can use any string as session ID, but each session must have a unique ID, so you would normally use a unique identifier.
 The following C# code snippet runs an agent with a unique session ID: